 - Potentially lower hospital bills.
 The safety features can help avoid falls and other accidents, while the hydrotherapy benefits and better hygiene can keep a person healthier.
 These advantages can lead to improved health, fewer doctor visits, and potentially lower medical costs.

 - Potential insurance coverage.
-Though most private insurance won’t cover walk-in tubs, Medicare Advantage – run by private insurance companies and regulated by Medicare – offers extra coverage options that might include home modifications or home safety devices.
-Before buying a walk-in tub, look into all your insurance options to determine if you can get help paying for it.
+Though most private insurance will not cover walk-in tubs, Medicare Advantage – run by private insurance companies and regulated by Medicare – offers extra coverage options that might include home modifications or home safety devices.
+Before buying a walk-in tub, look into all your insurance and payment options for home accessibility projects to determine if you can get help paying for it.

 Advantages of Walk-In Tubs and Professional Installation